google/flax/docs/guides/haiku_migration_guide.rst

 ----------------
 One very important application of ``scan`` is apply a sequence of layers iteratively over an input, passing the output of each layer as the input to the next layer.
-This very useful to reduce compilation time for big models.
+This is very useful to reduce compilation time for big models.
 As an example we will create a simple ``Block`` Module, and then use it inside an ``MLP`` Module that will apply the ``Block`` Module ``num_layers`` times.